RRZE-HPC/DisCostiC-Sim/README.md

 <a name="DSEL"></a>
 📝 **Code blueprint as DisCostiC input**:thought_balloon:

-This DSEL code example shows a simplest illustration of how the domain knowledge of the applications is expressed in the DisCostiC language:
+The following DSEL code example shows the simplest illustration of how the domain knowledge of the applications is expressed in the DisCostiC language:

 ```cpp
 DisCostiC::Event recv, send, comp;